maevadevs/maevadevs.github.io/_posts/2019-9-17-setup-css-module-with-react-webpack-scss.md

 ## Setup With CRA

-If you are using CRA 2.0+, all you need to do is to name the local style file to `[ComponentName].module.css` This convention is recognized by create-react-app as a modular css.
+If you are using CRA 2.0+, all you need to do is to name the local style file to `[ComponentName].module.css`.
+This convention is recognized by create-react-app as a modular css.

 ## Manual Setup

 On the over hand, here is the setup if not using CRA.
-Assuming that you have set up you React app using Babel and Webpack, we just need to cusomtize `css-loader` for this setup.
+Assuming that you have set up your React app using Babel and Webpack, we just need to cusomtize `css-loader` for this setup.
 CSS Module is already supported by Babel's `css-loader`.
 We just need to hook it up with `sass-loader` in `webpack.config.js`.

 {% highlight js %}
 const CSSExtract = new MiniCssExtractPlugin() // Default output bundle filename: main.css